-The Prize of the Foundation Mattei Dogan awarded by the International Political Science Association for High Achievement in Political Science is offered to a scholar of high international reputation in recognition of his/her contribution to the advancement of political science.
+The Prize of the Foundation Mattei Dogan awarded by the International Political Science Association for High Achievement in Political Science is to honor a scholar of high international reputation in recognition of her/his contribution to the advancement of political science, with a particular focus on recognizing outstanding scholarship on comparative studies of political elites.
 The prize is awarded at every IPSA World Congress of Political Science.

-The recipient for 2016 will be invited to present a prize lecture during the 24th IPSA World Congress of Political Science in Istanbul, Turkey, and will receive 5,000 USD from the Foundation Mattei Dogan.
+The recipient for 2020 will be invited to present a prize lecture during the 26th IPSA World Congress of Political Science in Lisbon, and will receive an award with a value of US$5,000 from the Foundation Mattei Dogan.

-Nominations for the prize can be made by one of the following four ways:
+Nominations for the prize can be made by one of the following ways:

-c)jointly by four or more IPSA members in good standing of at least two different nationalities;
+c) jointly by two or more IPSA members in good standing of at least two different nationalities;

-Nominations must indicate the merits of the nominee and be accompanied by his/her biography and bibliography.
-The propositions should also include letters of recommendation, signed by eminent scholars, as well as a report about citations of the nominee in the Social Science Citation Index during the previous 15 years.
+Nominations must indicate the merits of the nominee and be accompanied by her/his biography and bibliography or listing of most important scholarly contributions.
+The nominations should also include letters of recommendation, signed by prominent scholars, as well as evidence on the impact of the nominee’s scholarship as suggested in such indicators as the Social Science Citation Index, Google Scholar, or other appropriate and recognized indicators, over the prior 15 years.

 Nominations are to be sent: